SUNY Canton OnLine

 Spring, 3 credit hours

-This course provides an overview of the major legal and liability issues in emergency management.
+This course provides a general overview of the major legal and liability issues in emergency management.
 The focus is on the legal environment within which emergency managers operate, including their roles in rule-making, policy administration, and their potential personal legal liability for discretionary actions.
-Three hours lecture per week.
-Prerequisites: Expository Writing (ENGL 101) or Oral & Written Expression (ENGL 102), and Risk and Hazard Impact Studies (EADM 205) or permission of instructor.
+Additional discussion of legal matters resulting from disasters and federal grant funding will enhance the course content.

 Fall, 3 credit hours

-EADM 430 VIRTUAL DISASTER: TRAINING EXERCISE I
+EADM 430 SIMULATED DISASTER TRAINING

-Fall/Spring 6 credit hours
+Spring, 6 credit hours

 EADM 480 INTERNSHIP IN EMERGENCY AND DISASTER MANAGEMENT